 In Apple Search Ads, you will not need additional tracking either to start campaigns as Apple Search Ads can track installs without a tracking/attribution partner.

-Although you could do some campaigns without tracking, if you are even a little serious about having successful app campaigns, you will need to track and measure what happens after the install as well!
+Even though you could run some campaigns without tracking, if you’re even a little serious about having successful app campaigns, you will need to track and measure what happens after the install as well!

 At the end of the day, usually installs are just the first step in your acquisition funnel.